 What if the Bible—a standard for Christian living and doctrine—has suffered similar “changes"?

-The Bible was completed at the end of the first century by the Apostle John.
-And, although to many today this standard has become a “heavy burden,” yet the same apostle who completed the assembly of the New Testament tells us: “For this is the love of God, that we keep His commandments.
+The Apostle John completed the final book of the Bible (Revelation) at the end of the first century.
+Although to many today this standard has become a “heavy burden,” the very same apostle who completed the assembly of the New Testament tells us: “For this is the love of God, that we keep His commandments.
 And His commandments are not burdensome” (1 John 5:3).
 Jesus the Christ, in His own words, gives us this wonderful truth: “Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For My yoke is easy and My burden is light” (Matthew 11:29–30).

 These analogies are remarkable, for the Bible cannot be “increased” or “decreased” and still be an accurate representation of God’s teachings—it’s a complete book!

-Does our Bible, our relationship with God, command such a considerable commitment?
-Do we put significant time, effort and energy into maintaining a godly standard in our lives?
+Does our Bible, a major key to our relationship with God, command such a considerable commitment?
+Do we put significant time, effort, and energy into maintaining a godly standard in our lives?
 The kilogram is so important to the scientific community that they are willing to invest great energy to preserve and maintain its mass unchanged.
 What about us?
 Are we willing to spend that same amount of energy to preserve and maintain the whole “weight” or “mass” of the Bible?

 To prove that the Bible is the revelation of God, please read our Booklet: The Bible: Fact or Fiction?
-Also be sure to check out Episode 18 of the Tomorrow's World TWNow production, "The Bible Says THAT?!" and other future productions for more insight into this exciting book for today...
+Also, be sure to check out Episode 18 of the Tomorrow's World TWNow production titled "The Bible Says THAT?!" and other future productions for more insight into this exciting book for today.